Anup9148680234/Swiggy-Clone/README.md

 make with Pure CSS, JS

 +Extra Feature
-Dark and Light Mode can be swapped by a centeral `Dark` Button
+Dark and Light Mode can be swapped by a central `Dark` Button

 ___